 - Annotating data internally.
 Often, the economics of manually labelling data pays off.

 - Writing a good annotation description and use paid human labour services such as Mechanical Turk.

 - Building graphical user interfaces for data annotation and provide users with incentives to perform the labelling.

 The benefits of knowing the difference between different types of data science

-It is important for industrial data scientists to be aware of the different goals of academia, competitions and the industry.
-We believe that internalizing these differences will help data scientists:
+Industrial data scientists need to be aware of the different goals of academia, competitions, and the industry.
+We believe that internalizing these differences helps data scientists: